RHINOPLASTY

 • Ongoing follow-up with your surgeon is important to assess healing and outcomes.

-• Septal perforation (a hole in the nasal septum), though rare
+• Septal perforation (a hole in the nasal septum), which is uncommon but may cause breathing issues, crusting, or whistling

 FAQs